Skip to main content

 Nev.
 Rev. Stat.
 Ann. § 11.215Nevada Civil Statute of Limitations

-Yes, child sex abuse actions must be commenced within 10 years after the person either reaches 18 years of age or discovers the causal connection of the injury
+Yes, child sex abuse actions must begin within 10 years after the person either reaches 18 or discovers the causal connection of the injury

 New Hampshire